oracle-devrel/technology-engineering/cloud-architecture/oracle-apps-erp/19c-upgrade-dbcli/files/best-practices-upgrading-to-19c-using-dbcli-in-oci.md

 # Introduction

-The best practices in this document provides recommendations for successfully migrating a 12c database running on a compute VM to a VM DB system (DBCS) in Oracle Cloud Infrastructure (OCI) while simultaneously upgrading the database to the 19c version using the dbcli utility.
+The best practices in this document provide recommendations for successfully migrating a 12c database running on a compute VM to a VM DB system (DBCS) in Oracle Cloud Infrastructure (OCI) while simultaneously upgrading the database to the 19c version using the dbcli utility.
 This document covers planning, preparation, provisioning, data migration, and the upgrade process.
-It offers insights into optimizing the migration and upgrade journey, ensuring compatibility, minimizing downtime and achieving a seamless transition to the new environment.
+It offers insights into optimizing the migration and upgrade journey, ensuring compatibility, minimizing downtime, and achieving a seamless transition to the new environment.

 Owner: Bhaskar Ivaturi